royclarkson/xcode-templates/README.md

 	~/Library/Developer/Xcode/Templates/

 Please note that the script is capable of copying the generated templates into this location, but it is a limited implementation that simply erases any existing templates first.
-Since this is not always desirable, that functionality has been commented out.
+Since this is not always desirable, that functionality has been commented out until it can be improved.

 ## Using the Templates to Create a New File